 No rule or handbooks available.

-Traveling Tennis players are playing at an Intermediate or Advanced level of play and teams will be balanced based on ability and male-female ratio.
-Number of teams based on number of registrations.
+Teams will be balanced based on age, ability and male-female ratio.
+The number of teams will be based on the number of registrations.

 Description of play levels